sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

     So far, our added logic into our `main()` function will do the following:

-    - State the Port (set to 1977, which our Nym Websocket Client listens to by default) and Local client url (which we point to localhost (127.0.0.1)).
+    - State the port (set to `1977`, which our Websocket Client listens to by default) and local client url (which we point to `localhost` (`127.0.0.1`)).
     - Call our `connectWebsocket()` function and assign the value it returns to `websocketConnection`, the global variable which we created earlier.
     - Handle any responses which come back from our websocket and handle it accoredinlgy depending what value is present in its type attribute within the `handleResponse()` function.
-    - Call our newly added function , `sendSelfAddressRequest()` where we send a object with an attribute, `type : selfAddress`to get the address of our Nym Websocket Client.
+    - Call our newly added function , `sendSelfAddressRequest()` where we send a object with an attribute, `type : selfAddress`to get the address of our  Websocket Client.
     - Listen to a Send button on your `index.html` (which we will implement soon) that when its pressed, it will grab whatever data we want to send and send it through the mixnet.
 This will be done in a new function we will now create, `sendMessageToMixnet()`.

 5. Its time to write our next important function.
 Underneath our `sendSelfAddressRequest()` function in the editor, paste